tastyminerals/tasty-blog/_posts/2020-03-22-multidimensional_arrays_in_d.md

 */
 ```

-Oopsie, it doesn't look like what we expected.
+Oops, it doesn't look like what we expected.
 If you check the shape `mirArr.shape` of the above slice, you'll see `[1, 2, 3]`.
 Yes, we created a 3D slice of zeros (because `int.init == 0`) instead of 3-element slice.
 What you need to do is to make use of `as` function from `mir.ndslice.topology` which creates a lazy view of the original elements converted to the desired type.